Western Australian Charity Orchestra: Ensembles

 WACO ensembles include the West Coast Philharmonic Orchestra, West Coast Philharmonic Chorus & WA Wind Symphony and consist of more than 200 volunteer musicians from all walks of life.
 WACO members include professionals, students, educators, medical and legal professionals, and retirees, united by their love for delivering outstanding musical performances.

 West Coast Philharmonic Orchestra

 The West Coast Philharmonic Orchestra, formerly the Western Australian Charity Orchestra, is a community orchestra consisting of more than 50 volunteer musicians.
-The orchestra performs a variety of traditional, much-loved symphonic repertoire alongside contemporary, film and Australian music.
+The orchestra performs a variety of traditional, symphonic repertoire alongside contemporary, film and Australian music.

 West Coast Philharmonic Chorus

-The West Coast Philharmonic Chorus program is held over the summer holidays, and is a wonderful opportunity to sing great choral music in a friendly and encouraging environment in spectacular venues, accompanied by the orchestra.
+The West Coast Philharmonic Chorus program is held over the summer holidays, and provides an opportunity to sing great choral music while accompanied by the orchestra.

 WA Wind Symphony

 The WA Wind Symphony is a community concert band founded in February 2017.
 The ensemble provides musicians with the opportunity to challenge the boundaries of instrumental performance, focusing on music written specifically for the symphonic band by composers from all around the world.